mwfongAWS/doc-planner/examples/README.md

-# AWS Documentation Tools Examples
+# AWS Documentation Planner Examples

-This directory contains examples and test scripts for the AWS Documentation Tools.
+This directory contains examples and test scripts for the AWS Documentation Planner.

 ## Test Workflow Script

-The `test_workflow.sh` script demonstrates a complete end-to-end workflow using AWS Documentation Tools.
+The `test_workflow.sh` script demonstrates a complete end-to-end workflow using AWS Documentation Planner.
 It:

 1. Creates sample resource files (design document and API spec)
-2. Sets up the AWS Documentation Tools
+2. Sets up the AWS Documentation Planner
 3. Creates a knowledge base
 4. Uploads resources to the knowledge base
 5. Generates a content plan